team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 - Sharpness: Edge contrast of an image.
 - Peak Signal to Noise Ratio (PSNR): Measure of quality of image reconstruction.
 - L2: Euclidean distance between predicted and expected frame.
-- GDL: Calculates difference with respect to surrondings pixels to focus on local changes rather than global changes.
+- GDL: Calculates difference with respect to surrounding pixels to focus on local changes rather than global changes.
 - Total loss: Sum of L2, GDL loss (Also contains discriminator loss in case of multi-scale architecture).

 It is not possible to compare the above 3 models with each other directly since the model settings are different for each of them.
 We now show the performance of each model based on the aforementioned evaluation criteria: